Scroll down for current trainings and events.

 3rd Thursday of each month

-Thursday, July 17, 2025 from 6:00 to 8:00 PM Pacific Time
+Thursday, November 20, 2025 6:00 PM Pacific Time

 Embracing End of Life is a free monthly event brought to you by Final Passages, a 501(c)(3) non-profit.
 We invite you to consider a gift to Final Passages when you register for this event – all donations are tax deductible.
 Please remember to also register under general admission to ensure you receive the zoom link for this event.